Ethan Lazuk

 LinkedIn post appearing in Google search results.

-Because then I saw this other LinkedIn result ranking for “Google Perspectives.”
-It was created 7 months ago and only had “1 reaction”:
+Because I later saw this other LinkedIn result ranking for “Google Perspectives.”
+It was created 7 months prior and only had “1 reaction”:

 LinkedIn post ranking in Google Search for Perspectives query.

-Lately, I’ve been seeing these examples where the LinkedIn post says “[Author Name]’s Post” on desktop:
+I’ve been seeing these examples lately where the LinkedIn post says “[Author Name]’s Post” on desktop:

 LinkedIn post ranking in Google desktop search.